qxf2/acc-model-app/README.md

 ## Overview

-The ACC Model App is a web application for managing and rating Attributes, Components, and Capabilities (ACC) for software projects.
+The ACC Model App is a web application for managing Attributes, Components, and Capabilities (ACC) for software projects.
 It provides a user-friendly interface for evaluating various capabilities against defined attributes and viewing aggregated ratings across users.

 ## Background